-- the industry-wide risks and project-specific risks identified in the PFS and summarized in the Corporation's news release dated December 15, 2014; - fluctuations in capital markets and share prices; - the Corporation's ability to obtain necessary financing to fund the completion of further exploration programs or the development of its mineral properties and the expected use of proceeds; - the Corporation's dependence on one mineral project; - the Corporation's dependence on key personnel; - the Corporation's operations and contractual obligations; - changes in exploration programs based upon results of exploration; - changes in estimated mineral reserves or mineral resources; - future prices of metals; - availability of third party contractors; - availability of equipment; - failure of equipment to operate as anticipated; - accidents, effects of weather and other natural phenomena and other risks associated with the mining industry; - the Corporation's principal property being located in the U.S., including political, economic and regulatory uncertainty; - environmental risks, including environmental matters under U.S. federal and Idaho rules and regulations; - changes in environmental laws and regulations and changes in the application of standards pursuant to existing laws and regulations which may increase costs of doing business and restrict the Corporation's activities and operations; - impact of environmental remediation requirements and the terms of existing and potential consent decrees on the Corporation's planned exploration and development activities on the Project; - the Corporation's mineral properties being subject to prior unregistered agreements, transfers, or claims and other defects in title; - community relations; - delays in obtaining governmental approvals or financing; - the Corporation's dependence on one mineral project; - the nature of mineral exploration and mining and the uncertain commercial viability of certain mineral deposits; - the Corporation's lack of operating revenues; - governmental regulations and the ability to obtain necessary licences and permits; - risks related to reliance on key personnel; - currency fluctuations (particularly the Canadian dollar and United States dollar); and - estimates used in the Corporation's consolidated financial statements proving to be incorrect.
+- the industry-wide risks and project-specific risks identified in the PFS and summarized in the Corporation's news release dated December 15, 2014; - fluctuations in capital markets and share prices; - the Corporation's ability to obtain necessary financing to advance its mineral properties and the expected use of proceeds; - the Corporation's dependence on one mineral project; - the Corporation's dependence on key personnel; - the Corporation's operations and contractual obligations; - changes in exploration programs based upon results of exploration; - changes in estimated mineral reserves or mineral resources; - future prices of metals; - availability of third party contractors or equipment; - failure of equipment to operate as anticipated; - accidents, effects of weather and other natural phenomena and other risks associated with the mining industry; - the Corporation's principal property being located in the U.S., including political, economic and regulatory uncertainty; - environmental risks, including environmental matters under U.S. federal and Idaho rules and regulations; - changes in environmental laws and regulations and changes in the application of standards pursuant to existing laws and regulations which may increase costs of doing business and restrict the Corporation's activities and operations; - impact of environmental remediation requirements and the terms of existing and potential consent decrees on the Corporation's planned exploration and development activities on the Project; - the Corporation's mineral properties being subject to prior unregistered agreements, transfers, or claims and other defects in title; - community relations; - delays in obtaining governmental approvals or financing; - the nature of mineral exploration and mining and the uncertain commercial viability of certain mineral deposits; - the Corporation's lack of operating revenues; - governmental regulations and the ability to obtain necessary licenses and permits; - currency fluctuations (particularly the Canadian dollar and United States dollar); and - estimates used in the Corporation's consolidated financial statements proving to be incorrect.

 This is not an exhaustive list of the factors that may affect the Corporation's forward-looking information.
 Although the Corporation has attempted to identify important factors that could affect the Corporation and may cause actual actions, events or results to differ materially from those described in the forward-looking Information, there may be other factors that cause actions, events or results not to be as anticipated, estimated or intended.
 There can be no assurance that forward-looking information will prove to be accurate, as actual results and future events could differ materially from those anticipated in such forward-looking information.
-Accordingly, readers should not place undue reliance on such forwardlooking information.
+Accordingly, readers should not place undue reliance on such forward-looking information.